mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 ### <a name="httpfunctions"></a>Web data functions

-The following functions are use to extract and process web data.
+The following functions are used to extract and process web data.

 - `extract_domain(str, {removeSubdomain: false}` extracts the domain name from a URL.
 Setting the option `removeSubdomain` to `True` will return only the domain without the subdomain.
 Note that the string passed in must be a complete and valid URL.
 If a scheme (`http://`, etc) is not present, an error will be thrown.